YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-godot/creating-commands-functions.md

 }
 ```

-Add this script to any game object, and it will register the `free_node` in the Dialogue Runner you attach.
+Add this script to any node, and it will register the `free_node` in the Dialogue Runner you attach.

 You can then call this method like this: